Optimized Power Control for Over-the-Air Computation in Fading Channels

-In this subsection, we first present the optimal solution to problem (P2) by optimizing over $\{p_k\}$ under any given $\eta\geq 0$, and then searching for the optimal $\eta$.
-First, we consider the optimization over $\{p_k\}$ under a given $\eta \geq 0$.
+In this subsection, we first present the optimal solution to problem (P2) by optimizing over $\{p_k\}$ with any given $\eta\geq 0$, and then searching for the optimal $\eta$.
+First, we consider the optimization over $\{p_k\}$ with a given $\eta \geq 0$.
 In this case, we decompose problem (P2) into the following $K$ subproblems each for optimizing $p_k$:

 where the constant term $\sigma^2/\eta$ w.r.t. $p_k$ is ignored.
 It is evident that the optimal power-control policy to problem \eqref{static_p_k} for device $k$ is given by